F. Nelson Blount: Biography

-Fred Richardson enlisted in the Coast Guard with the arrival of the United States' involvement in the World War II.
+Richardson enlisted in the Coast Guard when the United States entered the World War II.
 Nelson had wanted to enlist in the Navy, yet a leg injury and a broken back suffered when falling off a wharf had triggered a return of his childhood undulant fever in 1939, and he was declared unfit for service.
-Instead of serving in the military, Blount married Ruth Palmer, whose mother had coincidentally been high school classmates with Nelson's parents, on October 10, 1942.
-The two had five children and began a family with Blount supplying ice to the many military camps in the Rhode Island and Cape Cod areas.
+On October 10, 1942, Blount married Ruth Palmer, whose mother had been a high-school classmate of Nelson's parents.
+The two had five children and began a family, which Blount supported by supplying ice to the many military camps in the Rhode Island and Cape Cod areas.

 Blount's family had been involved in the shellfish industry since the 1880s.
-The 1938 hurricane devastated the oyster business in Rhode Island's Narragansett Bay.
-Nelson Blount, along with his uncle Byron, helped introduce the bay quahog (a hard-shell clam) as a source of protein.
-After trials the quahog was approved for military consumption, and demand exploded.
-In 1943, Blount purchased the former Narragansett Oyster Company for $9,856 and had it renamed the Narragansett Bay Packing Company.
+After the 1938 hurricane devastated the oyster business in Rhode Island's Narragansett Bay, Nelson and his uncle Byron helped introduce the bay quahog (a hard-shell clam) as a source of protein.
+After trials, the quahog was approved for military consumption, and demand exploded.
+In 1943, Blount purchased the Narragansett Oyster Company for $9,856 and renamed it the Narragansett Bay Packing Company.
 After the war in 1946, he consolidated several smaller shellfish firms to found Blount Seafood Corporation, which provided chopped clams to soup manufacturers throughout the United States, including Campbell Soup.
 His family still owns and controls the company.
-Upon returning from the Coast Guard, Fred Richardson joined Blount at the seafood company.
+Upon returning from the Coast Guard, Richardson joined Blount at the seafood company.

-In the 1950s, Blount relocated his family from Rhode Island to the Monadnock region of New Hampshire, settling in Dublin, New Hampshire, at what he called "Staghead Farm".
+In the 1950s, Blount moved his family from Rhode Island to the Monadnock region of New Hampshire, settling in Dublin, New Hampshire, at what he called "Staghead Farm".

-Locomotive Collection
+Locomotive collection

-Blount used some of the money that he made in the seafood industry to purchase the narrow gauge Edaville Railroad in South Carver, Massachusetts, in the mid-1950s.
-The Edaville Railroad had narrow gauge engines from Maine, but Blount soon began acquiring standard gauge steam locomotives and cars, in part to save a vanishing technological heritage.
+In the mid-1950s, Blount used some of the money that he made in the seafood industry to purchase the narrow gauge Edaville Railroad in South Carver, Massachusetts.
+The Edaville Railroad had narrow-gauge engines from Maine, and Blount soon began acquiring standard-gauge steam locomotives and cars, in part to save a vanishing technological heritage.
 Some locomotives were initially displayed at Engine City, a part of Pleasure Island amusement park near Wakefield, Massachusetts.
 Space constraints soon forced Blount to look for a new home for his collection, and he purchased an engine house and railroad yard in 1960 from the Boston and Maine Railroad in North Walpole, New Hampshire, with equipment arriving there in late 1960.
-By 1964 his collection on display alone in North Walpole consisted of 25 steam locomotives from the United States and Canada, 10 other locomotives, and 25 pieces of rolling stock; one of the largest collections of antique steam locomotives in the United States.
+By 1964, he displayed in North Walpole 25 steam locomotives from the United States and Canada, 10 other locomotives, and 25 pieces of rolling stock; one of the largest collections of antique steam locomotives in the United States.